Bestsellers — Hardcover Nonfiction

 The chief operating officer of Facebook urges women to pursue their careers without ambivalence.

 - David and goliath by Malcolm Gladwell

-How disadvantages can work in our favor; from the author of “The Tipping Point” and “Outliers.”
+How disadvantages can work in our favor; by the author of "The Tipping Point" and "Blink."

 - Killing jesus by Bill O'Reilly and Martin Dugard